Spatially Resolved Properties of Extraplanar Diffuse Ionized Gas in NGC$\,$3511 and NGC$\,$3513: Results

 \subsection{NGC\,3513}

 We now turn to NGC\,3513.
 Recall that NGC\,3513 is a companion galaxy of $\log\,\mstar/\msun=9.2$ with an inclination angle of $i = 39^{\circ}$ and ${\rm SFR}=0.2\,\msun\,{\rm yr}^{-1}$.
 The IMACS observations have uncovered robust signals for multiple nebular lines across the disk of $\approx 8$ kpc in diameter.
 In Figure~\ref{fig:sigma_3513}, we compare the broad-component velocity dispersion with what is seen in the narrow component.
 Similar to NGC\,3511, we observe a much higher velocity dispersion for the broad emission than for the narrow or single-component emission.
 The median velocity dispersion for the broad emission is $\langle \sigma \rangle_{\text{Broad}} \approx 40$ \kms, whereas for the narrow emission we find $\langle \sigma \rangle_{\text{Narrow}} \approx 15$ \kms.
 Differences between S1 and S2 measurements are small.
 The line-of-sight velocity as a function of position along S1 and S2 displayed in Figure~\ref{fig:velocity_curve_3513} shows that a distinct broad component is seen in approximately 20\% of the disk.
-We note that for NGC\,3513 S2 crosses S1 at $R\,=\,0.3$ kpc.
+The median broad-component flux fraction value is 0.28 for S1 data, with the 25th and 75th percentiles being 0.21 and 0.40.
+The median is 0.27 for the S2 data, and the 25th and 75th percentiles are 0.15 and 0.41.
+We note that for NGC\,3513, S2 crosses S1 at $R\,=\,0.3$ kpc.

 For this galaxy, the most prominent feature is the large velocity difference ($\Delta \rm V$) between the broad components and the narrow and single components, as shown in Figure~\ref{fig:velocity_curve_3513}.
 The escape velocities for NGC\,3513 at $R \in [-3,3]$ kpc are $\sim$\,300 \kms, based on the galactic gravitational potential model that we describe in Appendix~\ref{sec:mass_model}.
 The largest $\Delta \rm V$ value we observe in the broad component is $\sim$\,130 \kms ($\sim$\,207 \kms after correcting for inclination), which is smaller than the escape velocities.
 However, it is clear that the rotation curve displays a signature of gas outflow close to the center of the galaxy, a sign of disk-halo circulation.
 In addition, we observe only modest evidence for elevated line ratios in a minority of the broad components in NGC\,3513.
 We include the line ratio plots for reference in Appendix~\ref{sec:3513_line_ratio}.